shahab-malik748/ml13-ttc-delays-project/README.md

   - Loaded CSV files into **SQLite** to perform initial data transformations and filtering.
   - Utilized **SQL queries** to clean and aggregate the data, then exported the transformed outputs back to CSV files for further analysis.

-    **Zero-Delay Filtering:**
+    **Data cleaning and filtering:**
     - Analyzed the frequency of zero-delay values within each incident code to determine their impact on data integrity.
     - Decided to **filter out rows where “Min Delay = 0”**, as these records typically represented incomplete or misclassified incidents.
     - Considered proxy methods for imputing or approximating zero-delay cases but determined that removal would yield a cleaner dataset for classification.
+    - Removed records for bus lines and the discontinued subway line (Scarborough LRT).
+    - Normalised the date and time columns to be consistent across datasets.
-    **Variable Assessment:**
+    - Made manual fixes to subway line codes **Variable Assessment:**
     - Determined that most features were **categorical** ( Station, Time, Incident Type).
     - Acknowledged that regression models would be limited due to minimal continuous data; hence, **classification models** were prioritized for predicting high-delay events.